skrya/DefVIS/README.md

 ├── models
 ...
 ```

-Download the pretrained deformable DETR models [Defomable DeTR Repository (44.5 AP)](https://github.com/fundamentalvision/Deformable-DETR/tree/main) on COCO and save it to the pretrained path.

 ### Compile CUDA operators
 ```
 cd ./models/ops
 sh ./make.sh
 # unit test (should see all checking is True)
 python test.py

+Download the pretrained deformable DETR models [Defomable DeTR Repository (44.5 AP)](https://github.com/fundamentalvision/Deformable-DETR/tree/main) on COCO and save it to the pretrained path.

 ```
 ### Training

 Training of the model requires 4 GPU cards with each 15GB.

-To train baseline VisTR on a single node with 4 gpus for 60 epochs (Bsz 1), trains in 1 day 10:28 hrs:
+To train baseline VisTR on a single node with 4 gpus for 50 epochs (Bsz 1):

 ```
 python -m torch.distributed.launch --nproc_per_node=4 --use_env main.py --backbone resnet50 --ytvos_path /mnt/data/ytvis/ --masks --pretrained_weights ../VisTR/<deformable_detr_coco_r50>.pth